bacontime/blog-mirror/nature/astrosymbols.md

 - <span class="catsym">1 Ceres ⚳</span>: God of grain, harvest, motherhood.
 Biggest Asteroid.
 First discovered.
 Now considered a dwarf Planet, listed above.
 - <span class="catsym">2 Pallas ⚴</span>: Athena and her spear.
 A lot of other mythological characters are named Pallas as well.
-The asteroid is is the third largest, as dark as asphalt, and on a highly tilted orbit.
+The asteroid is is the third most massive, as dark as asphalt, and on a highly tilted orbit.
 - <span class="catsym">3 Juno ⚵</span>: God of marriage and childbirth.
 Sometimes associated with the moon.
 - <span class="catsym">4 Vesta ⚶</span>: God of hearth and home.
-This asteroid is the second most massive, and is a surviving rocky protoplanet, and has the tallest mountain in the solar system.
-(Though that seems like cheating to me.
-Vesta isn't even big enough to make itself round; of course it's going to have some lumps.)
-The only surviving rocky protoplanet, like the frozen embryo of a terrestrial world.
-Shattered fragments of Vesta have fallen to Earth as meteorites, remnants of a massive colission a billion years ago.
+This asteroid is the second most massive, and is a surviving rocky protoplanet, like the frozen embryo of a terrestrial world.
+About a billion years ago, it suffered from two giant impacts.
+The splash from one of these impacts gave Vesta a mountain to rival Olympus Mons.
+And the debris from the impact was scattered throughout the solar system (5% of meteorites that hit Earth are chunks of Vesta).
 - <span class="catsym">5 Astraea <span class="catPUA"></span>⯙</span>: God of justice, innocence, purity, and precision.
 - <span class="catsym">6 Hebe <span class="catPUA"></span></span>: God of youth and forgiveness, Cupbearer to the gods.
 - <span class="catsym">7 Iris <span class="catPUA"></span></span>: God of rainbows.
 Messenger of the gods.
 - <span class="catsym">8 Flora <span class="catPUA"></span></span>: God of flowers and springtime.
 - <span class="catsym">9 Metis <span class="catPUA"></span></span>: Titan of wisdom and skilled council.
 Mother of Athena.
 - <span class="catsym">10 Hygiea <span class="catPUA"></span>⯚</span>: God of cleanliness, sanitation, and preventative medicine.
 Daughter of Asclepius, god of medicine.
 I think the official unicode glyph is supposed to be a rod of Asclepius (one snake), but looks more like a caduceus (two snakes, Hermes) to me.
+4th largest asteroid.
 - <span class="catsym">11 Parthenope <span class="catPUA"></span></span>: Siren Either failed to lure Odysseus or was turned into a city by Jupiter.
 - <span class="catsym">12 Victoria <span class="catPUA"></span></span>: God of victory.
 - <span class="catsym">13 Egeria <span class="catPUA"></span></span>: Nymph who gave laws and to early Rome.